synthdude/CM2Saas/README.md

 # Step 1, export

-This section will attemt to export all content and objects, published on unpublished, from your Qlik Sense in Windows installation into folder(s) on your server locally.
+This section will attempt to export all content and objects, published on unpublished, from your Qlik Sense in Windows installation into folder(s) on your server locally.

 - Put provided .ps1 scripts files into a folder on CM Qlik Sense server locally
 - Open **PowerShell ISE** with Admin privileges